You’ve probably had that moment talking to someone closely and thought, “Oh no, is my breath bad? Are they wanting to run away right now?”

 These are pretty much exactly as the name would make it seem.
 Tonsil stones are small stone-like masses trapped in the folds of your tonsils.
 These tiny stones are covered in bacteria that can cause some major breath woes.

 You can prevent and/or remove tonsil stones in a few ways.

 - One way to remove and prevent the occurrence of tonsil stones is by gargling regularly with an alcohol-free mouthwash.
 Salt-water and apple cider vinegar gargling may be effective, also.

 - To manually remove stones, you may enlist the help of a cotton swab.
 Do this by dampening the swab and using it to sweep stones from your tonsils.
 (Stop if bleeding occurs!)

 - If a gargling is not effective and the idea of touching your tonsils is too much for you, another option for clearing out stones is by using a gentle water irrigator.
 The slight pressure of water flowing toward your tonsils will help thoroughly rinse them without making physical contact with a foreign object.

 Maybe you have been brushing, flossing, and rinsing but you still just can’t get rid of lingering bad breath.
 You may have a toothpaste issue.
 While natural toothpaste is our go-to, some brands don’t use the right amount of the ingredients needed to keep your breath smelling fresh.

-How to improve breath odor caused by too mild toothpaste: Rather than brushing multiple times to feel clean, just find the right toothpaste!
+Rather than brushing multiple times to feel clean, just find the right toothpaste!
 You don’t have to sacrifice a fresh feeling mouth and minty cool breath for a no-nonsense toothpaste.
-We make two toothpastes we love, both with exceptional flavors (wintergreen peppermint and minty vanilla lavender), all the stain and cavity fighting power you need, and no unnecessary ingredients.
+We make two toothpastes we love, both with exceptional flavors (including wintergreen peppermint and minty vanilla lavender), all the stain and cavity fighting power you need, and no unnecessary ingredients.
 Did we mention it’s vegan?